-- Change in Yield: A modification to the yield of a debt instrument if the modification varies the yield on the unmodified debt instrument by the greater of 1⁄4 of one percent (.0025) or five percent of its original yield.[24]
-This rule, however, does not apply to contingent payment debt instruments.[25] - Change in Timing of Payments: A modification to the timing of payments if the modification results in the material deferral of scheduled payments.[26]
-The materiality of the deferral depends on all the facts and circumstances, including the length of the deferral, the original term of the instrument, the amounts of the payments that are deferred and the time period between the modification and the actual deferral of payments.[27]
-A safe harbor is provided i.e., a deemed exchange will not result where deferred payments are unconditionally payable no later than the lesser of five years or 50 percent of the original term for the instrument.[28]
+- Change in Yield: A modification to the yield of a debt instrument if the modification varies the yield on the unmodified debt instrument by the greater of 1⁄2 of 1 percent (.0025) or 5 percent of its original yield.25 This rule, however, does not apply to contingent payment debt instruments.26 - Change in Timing of Payments: A modification to the timing of payments if the modification results in the material deferral of scheduled payments.27 The materiality of the deferral depends on all the facts and circumstances, including the length of the deferral, the original term of the instrument, the amounts of the payments that are deferred and the time period between the modification and the actual deferral of payments.28 A safe harbor is provided (i.e., a deemed exchange will not result) where deferred payments are unconditionally payable no later than the lesser of five years or 50 percent of the original term for the instrument.29 - Change in Obligor: Subject to limited exceptions, the substitution of a new obligor on recourse debt instruments.30 However, the substitution of a new obligor on a nonrecourse debt instrument is not a significant modification and thus does not result in a deemed exchange.31 - Change in Security: A modification to the collateral for, a guarantee on or other form of credit enhancement for a recourse debt instrument that results in a change in payment expectations is a significant modification.32 A change in payment expectations results where there is: (i) a substantial enhancement of the obligor's capacity to meet payment obligations and that capacity was primarily speculative prior to the modification and is adequate after the modification; or (ii) a substantial impairment of the obligor's capacity to meet payment obligations and that capacity was adequate prior to the modification.
+Subject to limited exceptions, a modification to a credit enhancement contract or a substantial amount of the collateral for a nonrecourse debt instrument is a significant modification.33

-- Change in Obligor: Subject to limited exceptions, the substitution of a new obligor on recourse debt instruments.[29]
-However, the substitution of a new obligor on a nonrecourse debt instrument is not a significant modification and thus does not result in a deemed exchange.[30] - Change in Security: A modification to the collateral for, a guarantee on or other form of credit enhancement for a recourse debt instrument that results in a change in payment expectations is a significant modification.[31]
-A change in payment expectations results where there is: (i) a substantial enhancement of the obligor's capacity to meet payment obligations and that capacity was primarily speculative prior to the modification and is adequate after the modification or (ii) a substantial impairment of the obligor's capacity to meet payment obligations and that capacity was adequate prior to the modification.
-Subject to limited exceptions, a modification to a credit enhancement contract or a substantial amount of the collateral for a nonrecourse debt instrument is a significant modification.[32] - Change in Nature of Debt Instrument: Subject to limited exceptions, a modification that results in a non-debt instrument or property right or a change in the nature of a debt instrument from recourse to nonrecourse or vice versa.[33]
+Change in Nature of Debt Instrument: Subject to limited exceptions, a modification that results in a non-debt instrument or property right or a change in the nature of a debt instrument from recourse to nonrecourse or vice versa.34

 Revenue Ruling 2018-24 recites the analysis set forth above and simply concludes that a conversion of a Freddie Mac PC for a UMBS "will not constitute a taxable exchange of property for purposes of [Internal Revenue Code] section 1001."
-The ruling does not directly apply the rules described above to a conversion.
-It does not appear, however, that the make whole payment will change the yield of the PC.
-It is intended to preserve the original yield of the PC.
-The inducement fee, however, will change the yield of the PC but it appears unlikely to move the yield on the PC by more than 1⁄4 of one percent.
-The UMBS will change the timing of payments on the PC, but the change should be within the safe harbor for non-material changes in payments.
+The ruling does not directly apply the rules described above to a Conversion.
+It does not appear, however, that the Make Whole Payment will change the yield of the PC; it is intended to preserve the original yield of the PC.
+The Inducement Fee, however, will change the yield of the PC, but it appears unlikely to move the yield on the PC by more than 1/4 of 1 percent.
+The UMBS will change the timing of payments on the PC, but the change should be within the safeharbor for non-material changes in payments.

-The issue as to whether there is a change in obligor is a difficult one.
-Prior to the conversion, the holders of a PC held undivided interests in the underlying mortgage loans, the obligors of which are multiple individuals, albeit guaranteed by Freddie Mac.
-Following the conversion, the investors will be holding a bond issued by Freddie Mac that will be secured by the mortgage loans.
-This distinction is subtle, and it may be that the IRS has taken the view that the guaranteed cash flows are not materially different than the cash flows on the MBS.
-This is a welcome interpretation because without Revenue Ruling 2018-24, it could be challenging to conclude that the conversion does not result in a change in obligor - from the mortgagors to Freddie Mac.[34]
-It may be this expansive interpretation of the rules that led the IRS not to provide an analysis of how the conversion fits within the debt modification regulations and is not governed by the holding of Cottage Savings.
+Prior to the Conversion, the holders of a PC held undivided interests in the underlying mortgage loans, the obligors of which are multiple individuals, albeit guaranteed by Freddie Mac.
+Following the Conversion, we are informed that the investors still will be holding an undivided interest in the mortgage loans.
+This is a welcome structure, because if the UMBS were debt instruments of Freddie Mac, it could be challenging to conclude that the Conversion does not result in a change in obligor-from the mortgagors to Freddie Mac.35